Inshallhack/Write-ups/NuitDuHack-Wargame-2018/Doors_of_Durin/README.md

 As soon as the eye took notice of the runes in front of it, a mechanism started turning within the door and the words on its surface changed.

-“Welcome **YuckyNoPrivilegeFriend**,” Alcoolocrevé deciphered painfully, “What does that mean?”
+“Welcome **YuckyNoPrivilegeFriend**,” Fidèleacolyte deciphered painfully, “What does that mean?”

 The mechanism had stopped turning.